 Over the last 30+ years, Georgia has worked to implement a system of care framework and infrastructure for children’s behavioral health.

 Georgia’s system of care has grown to include a coordinated, multilevel system that engages youth, families, state agencies, child service organizations, and other community partners.

 The Governor’s Office collaborates directly with the Behavioral Health Coordinating Council.
 For more information, visit their website by clicking here.

 The purpose and mission of the Behavioral Health Coordinating Council (BHCC) is to identify overlapping services regarding funding and policy issues in the behavioral health system.
-The BHCC is led by the commissioner of DBHDD and is composed of commissioners from each relevant state agency, as well as legislators, consumers, consumer family members, and state ombudsman.
+The BHCC is led by the commissioner of the Georgia Department of Behavioral Health and Developmental Disabilities and composed of commissioners from each relevant state agency, legislators, consumers, consumer family members, and state ombudsman.

-- LIPT Collaboratives will provide a feedback loop for collaborative learning regarding the operation of the Local Interagency Planning Teams.
-Regional Teams are established at the regional level (6 DBHDD regions).
+Local Interagency Planning Team (LIPT) collaboratives will provide a feedback loop for collaborative learning on the LIPT operation.
+Regional teams are established at the regional level (six Department of Behavioral Health and Developmental Disability regions).
 The purpose is to identify shared and cross-cutting issues related to children’s behavioral health as identified in the local interagency planning team processes.

-- In Georgia, each community is required to establish a Local Interagency Planning Team (LIPT) on behalf of the children living there.
+In Georgia, each community is required to establish a LIPT on behalf of the children living there.
 While communities may decide if they will use an individual county or multi-county approach, they must bring together child-serving organizations and resources to benefit the families served by the LIPT.

-- The purpose of LIPT is to improve and facilitate the coordination of services for children living with severe behavioral health needs or addictive diseases.
+LIPTs improve and facilitate the coordination of services for children living with severe behavioral health needs or addictive diseases.
 LIPTs focus on assuring the following: